In 72 hours, a thousand samples of analysis

 However, due to the unprecedented scale of the threat, laboratories do not have sufficient numbers of test tubes to keep their automated systems running at full capacity.

 Suppliers are unable to meet their customers’ demands, so the official supply chain is broken… the difficulties in obtaining cupules on a global scale are virtually putting these crucial machines out of action in the merciless battle against the virus!

-In an emergency, The Doctor Vincent RAIMONDI, General and Medical Director of CERBALLIANCE Côte d’azur contacted VOLUMIC with a single wish: to design and produce as soon as possible an alternative and validated version of these test tubes!
+As a matter of urgency, Doctor Vincent RAIMONDI, General and Medical Director of CERBALLIANCE Côte d’azur contacted VOLUMIC with a single wish: to design and produce as soon as possible an alternative and validated version of these test tubes!

-In less than 72H, relying on the expertise of the FERME3D (particularly on the subjects of waterproofing and mass production), VOLUMIC succeeded in proposing a modeled and then 3D printed version of the test specimens to the team of Dr RAIMONDI.
-This one launches, in the tread, the technical analyses of validation which confirm that this new material can replace the missing versions with the screening kits.
+In less than 72 hours, relying on the expertise of FERME3D (especially on the subjects of sealing and mass production), VOLUMIC succeeded in proposing a modeled and then 3D printed version of the test tubes to Dr RAIMONDI‘s team.
+The latter launched, in the wake of this, the technical analyses of validation which confirmed that this new material can replace the missing versions with the screening kits.

-Thus, in less than 72H, 3D printing provided a vital and concrete response(from prototype to mass production) to an industry known for its demanding nature and whose supply chain was in short supply at a critical time.
-This unprecedented solution thus allows for the re-use of automated screening machines at the maximum capacity and thus to emergently respond to the exponential need for screening tests on the national territory.
+Thus, in less than 72 hours, 3D printing made it possible to provide a vital and concrete response(from prototype to mass production) to a sector renowned for its high standards and whose supply chain was in short supply at a critical time.
+This unprecedented solutionmakes it possible to once again use the screening machines to theirfull capacity and thus urgently respond to the exponential need for screening tests on the national territory.